 Spatial Risk Multiplier: When an application is made for planning permission, the Local Planning Authority likes to see, where possible, the biodiversity net gain on-site.
 If this is not possible, then off-site.
 However, the biodiversity value of the habitat diminishes the further away it is from the development site.
 This loss of value is known as the ‘spatial risk multiplier’.

 Stacking: The part payment for biodiversity units using other environmental credits and subsidies.

-Stakeholder: A stakeholder is a person or group of people who have an interest in the business without necessarily it being directly financially based.
+Stakeholder: A stakeholder is a person or group of people who have an interest in the business without necessarily being directly financially involved.
 The stakeholder’s role is to help a company meet its strategic objectives by contributing their experience and perspective to a project.
 Stakeholders bring a deeper understanding of how the enterprise’s operations affect people, groups and communities more widely.

-Trading rules: specify the types of habitat that can be used to replace existing habitats on the basis of like-for-like.
-For ‘very high’ and ‘irreplaceable’ habitats a bespoke compensation may be required.
+Trading rules: Specify the types of habitat that can be used to replace existing habitats on the basis of like-for-like.
+For ‘very high’ and ‘irreplaceable’ habitats, a bespoke compensation may be required.